Peter Hoffmann

 Structured Logging with Python and CEE Syslog Handler

-As a simple example we will log a test message with an extra field some_value
+As a simple example, we will log a test message with an extra field some_value.

 from cee_syslog_handler import CeeSysLogHandler